SPARTANX21/Axon-Mobil-Sales-Dashboard/README.md

 ## Overview

-This repository contains a Power BI dashboard designed to analyze the sales performance of Classicmodels, a fictional company used for educational purposes.
+This repository contains a Power BI dashboard designed to analyze the sales performance of Classicmodels, a fictional company.
 The dashboard provides insights into various aspects of the company's sales data, including overall sales performance, product performance, customer behavior, and regional sales analysis.

 ## Dashboard Features